Listening for events…

 Candidate-threats first pass (middle ground)

-To save Brad cycles without removing his role, Claude produces a candidate-threats list within ~24 hours of any V-paper shipping.
-Brad reads it, picks the threat (or rejects all of them in favor of his own), Mike weighs in on what would actually publish well, then a new issue gets filed for the next V-step.
+To save cycles without removing the human judgment step, Claude produces a candidate-threats list within ~24 hours of any V-paper shipping.
+Either Brad or Mike reads it, picks the threat (or rejects all of them in favor of their own), and a new issue gets filed for the next V-step.

 The list is a first draft, not a recommendation.
 Claude's role is to enumerate plausible alternative explanations and assess operational feasibility.
-The judgment of which threat is most credible to test stays with Brad — that's the part that doesn't automate and shouldn't.
+The judgment of which threat is most credible to test stays with a human — that's the part that doesn't automate and shouldn't.

 Format.
 Posted as a comment on the just-shipped paper's issue.
 Sections:

-- Credible threats (~3-5).
+2. Credible threats (~3-5).
 Each gets: name, one-paragraph mechanism for how it could fully or partially explain the V1 effect, what data would test it, whether we have that data today, rough effort estimate.
+During the transition period each credible threat also gets a "Brad's likely take" annotation — Claude's read of how Brad would assess the threat and why, so Mike can pattern-match against the heuristic explicitly.
+After ~10 cycles where Mike's picks have stabilized, the annotation drops off.

-- Less-credible threats (~3-5).
+3. Less-credible threats (~3-5).
 Brief — one line each.
-Listed for completeness so Brad can confirm we're not blind to them.
+Listed for completeness so the picker can confirm we're not blind to them.

-- Weak threats (~3-5).
+4. Weak threats (~3-5).
 Even briefer.
-Listed so Brad can see what Claude already discounted and challenge if he disagrees.
+Listed so the picker can see what Claude already discounted and challenge if they disagree.

-- Claude's gut pick.
+5. Claude's gut pick.
 One sentence: which credible threat Claude would test first if forced.
-Brad ignores this freely; it just makes Claude's reasoning legible.
+The picker ignores this freely; it just makes Claude's reasoning legible.

-What Brad does with it.
+What the picker does with it.
 Rank, edit, dismiss, or replace.
-The output of Brad's pass is one filed issue: the next V-paper, with hypothesis + method + threshold per the existing PMA issue template.
+The output is one filed issue: the next V-paper, with hypothesis + method + threshold per the existing PMA issue template.

 What this is NOT.
 It is not a paper proposal.
 It is not a finding.
 It is not Claude picking the next research direction.
-It is a structured first draft to make Brad's threat-selection step faster.
+It is a structured first draft to make the picker's threat-selection step faster.

 How new V-arcs get started